 Some rats, like the roof rat, are excellent climbers, meaning they’ll have no trouble making their way into your house by scampering across tree limbs or scaling ivy and trellises.
 They can also fit through holes about the size of a quarter.
 That means if there are any unsealed nooks or crannies around your home, they’ll likely find a way to invite themselves in.

 What Kind of Damage Can Rats Cause to Homes?

 In addition to carrying pathogens that can transmit diseases to humans, rats can potentially cause damage to your home’s structure and fixtures.
 They’ve been known to nest in and destroy insulation, and they can chew through electrical wires, which can cause house fires.

 What else can a rat chew through?
 Well, it’s actually a better question to ask what these rodents won’t gnaw on, as they’ve been known to damage metal and plastic pipes, wooden beams and joists and even soft concrete.
 The destruction these creatures can leave in their wake could really hit you hard financially.

-How to Help Get Rid of Rats in Your House
+How to Help Get Rid of Rats in Walls

 Rats are prolific breeders, so infestations can be a pain to control.
-You can try to save yourself a lot of this headache by undertaking preventative measures, including:
+You can try to save yourself a lot of this headache by undertaking preventative measures to help get rats out of walls, including: